 The mathematics team at USW is fantastic; they are very passionate about teaching as well as research and have always made me feel welcome.
-So, when I completed my undergraduate degree here I knew I had to stay to do a PhD.
+So, when I completed my undergraduate degree here I knew I had to stay to do my Maths PhD.

 It has been hard, I do not think you can get through a PhD without wanting to quit at least once!
 At those times, I always said to myself well if you think it is too hard you are probably doing some good work.
 But mostly it has been rewarding, you continue to learn so much during a PhD you are constantly challenged its stressful but exhilarating.

 I have had excellent support from my supervisors both of whom have mentored and guided me throughout the process (and they are continuing to do so!).
 The courses/sessions provided by USW’s graduate research office were something I greatly appreciated.
 I entered into the PhD with aspirations of becoming a lecturer and researcher and I have been lucky enough to work as a lecturer alongside my PhD.